facebook/docusaurus/website/docs/migrating-from-v1-to-v2.md

 Hi, Endilie here :)
 ```

-Since we don't allow `/` in v1 & v2 for frontmatter, conflict is less likely.
+Since we don't allow `/` in v1 & v2 for frontmatter, conflicts are less likely to occur.

 So v1 users need to migrate their versioned_sidebars file